Order your JL-DL/ UGC NET-SET Material copy (Paper-II only) today !

 ERRATA: LIST OF CORRECTIONS

-Those who have purchased the material are requested to read the following corrections and correct it in your note.
+You are requested to go through the following list corrections and rectify them in your notes.

-If you find any error please comment it here so that I will update it immediately.
+If you find any error please bring it to my notice, so that I will update it immediately.

 Topic